32 Aerodynamics of Finite Wings

 (46) \begin{equation*} P= A V_{\infty}^3 + \frac{B}{V_{\infty}} \end{equation*}

-Worked Example #4 – Calculating the drag on a finite wing
+Check Your Understanding #4 – Calculating the drag on a finite wing

 Consider a flying wing with a wing area of 210 m2, an aspect ratio of 10, and an Oswald’s efficiency factor of 0.90.
 The airfoil section on the wing has a profile drag coefficient of 0.015.
 The mass of the airplane is 50,000 kg.
-If the aircraft is flying at a density altitude of 3 km and the true airspeed is 230 m/s, then calculate the total drag on the aircraft.
+If the airplane is flying at a density altitude of 3 km and the true airspeed is 230 m/s, then calculate the total drag on the airplane.

 The air density at a density altitude of 3 km is 0.90925 kg m-3 when using the ISA model.
-For vertical force equilibrium, the lift on the wing L is equal to the weight of the aircraft, W, i.e.,
+For vertical force equilibrium, the lift on the wing L is equal to the weight of the airplane, W, i.e.,

 \[ L = M g = 50,000 \times 9.81 =490,500 {\mbox N} \]